trilitech/tezos-developer-docs/src/pages/tezos-basics/tezos-protocol-and-shell/index.md

 Another advantage of this architecture is that bakers can more easily have different implementations, and this is important, for instance because different bakers may want to implement different transaction selection strategies.

 As previously stated, Tezos is a self-amending blockchain.
-In large part of Tezos can be changed through a so-called amendment procedure.
+A large part of Tezos can be changed through a so-called amendment procedure.

 -   the shell, which comprises the network and storage layer, and embeds
 -   the economic protocol component, which is the part that can be